Mastering Series Design-White-Paper

 Point Source Loudspeakers

 Theoretically, a point source is an infinitesimally small sound radiating source that radiates sound equally in all directions regardless of frequency.
 A point source has accurate amplitude, phase response, and time coherence.
-More importantly, the off-axis performance of a point source is equal to its on-axis performance.
+More importantly, theoretically, the off-axis performance of a point source is equal to its on-axis performance.
 While much of the technical measurement of loudspeakers is focused on the on-axis response of loudspeakers as indicative of their performance, the off-axis response of loudspeakers is a much better indicator of how a loudspeaker performs in a Stereo or Home Theater system.
-No one sits directly in front of, that is, on the measurement axis, to listen to a loudspeaker.
+No one sits directly in front of, that is, on the measurement axis, to listen to a loudspeaker (except, of course, the center channel speaker, and there we are more concerned with a narrow band of frequencies that cover the human voice).
 Instead, we are always off-axis to each loudspeaker when we listen to our Stereo or Home Theater or Surround Sound systems.

 For practical purposes, in loudspeaker applications, a loudspeaker is considered a point source if it radiates sound equally 180 degrees in all planes to the front of the loudspeaker relative to the loudspeaker's acoustic center.
-This is a holy grail, but the closer the loudspeaker gets to it, the more magical the speaker performs.
-And this explains why the well-executed two-way minimonitor with its closely aligned drivers sound so magical.
+This is a holy grail, but the closer the loudspeaker gets to it, all things being equal, the more magical the speaker performs.
+And this explains why the well-executed two-way minimonitor design with closely time-aligned drivers sounds so magical.
 It is easy to see that the point source criterion is best approximated by a single full range driver.
 However, a full-range single driver loudspeaker is a rarity, and single driver loudspeakers have other problems such as inadequate frequency extension at both extremes of the frequency spectrum.
 Therefore, most loudspeakers use two or more drivers to cover the entire frequency range.

 We use a time coherent, coincident point source, two-way driver array with highly complementary woofer and tweeter response in order to ensure that the woofer and tweeter used in our loudspeakers have identical acoustic centers and identical directivities at the crossover frequency.
 This driver array produces a stable symmetrical radiation pattern with smooth power response and has flat amplitude response, and it is time coherent.
 All our loudspeakers are outfitted with minimalist first order crossover to preserve the phase response of our driver array.